luwanhuang/allBugs/NestJs/notes.md

     }),
   ],
  ```
- do inject when you want use async configuration
+ do inject when you want use async configuration.
+ApiProperty cannot use type: Enum, use enum: Enum